 - Establish an internal brand that reflects an organization’s external identity (and establishes how people inside the organization can be engaged in delivering on it)

 - Develop guiding principles that provide a shared frame of reference about what organizational values look like in action

 - Align internal communications and employee engagement with real organizational meaning, motivation and style

 - Understand and improve group dynamics

-- Set more meaningful, purposeful and successful direction
+- Set more meaningful, purposeful and successful strategic direction